May 2026 · Software comparison · 9 min read

 3. Do you need EagleView/HOVER measurements, AIA progress billing, or selection sheets in your day-to-day?
 JobNimbus or Buildertrend.

-The "otherwise" bucket covers about 70% of the small contractors we've talked to.
+The "otherwise" bucket covers about 70% of the contractors we've talked to, from solo operators up through shops doing several million a year.

 The honest parts